 Darrell values his role as a leader, mentor, and model to staff, students, and colleagues.
 He holds professionalism, high quality care, and diversity in high regard and takes an open and supportive approach to ensuring all of these qualities are a priority in his work.

 Darrell is passionate about team building and coaching within high quality early education programs.
 His focus is serving children and families as the heart of a healthy early childhood education program and supporting his team to deliver the best possible service.
 He is highly relational and has a proven track record of developing strong collaborative teams.

 In his spare time he enjoys the outdoors, working in his garden, and spending time with his family.

-Kristen has developed programs and policies designed to support educators and families in fostering positive developmental growth with their children.
+Kristen has developed equity-focused programs and policies designed to support educators and families in fostering positive developmental growth with their children.
 She created the multi-generational Playschool Program in West Oakland that guides caregivers to develop positive, healthy interactions with young children in a “shared community of play”.

 Kristen’s background in research, technology, data science, analytics, and visualizations has fueled the creation of systems, processes and tools focused on how early development can best be observed, measured, monitored, and supported in order to introduce learning opportunities that best meet the needs of an individual child.
 She served as the Chief Data Scientist and Director of Research for Learning Genie where she developed research-informed technologies to support teacher and learner solutions to improve the efficiency and reliability of the implementation of state policies for observational assessments.